dbwebb-se/linux/exercises/exercise4.md

    * `mazerunner go east` should navigate to the east
    * `mazerunner go west` should navigate to the west

-An example:
+Example of part 1:
 [![asciicast](https://asciinema.org/a/1voz3ecbgsbu5dytp9sz5n2kb.png)](https://asciinema.org/a/1voz3ecbgsbu5dytp9sz5n2kb)

 ## Part 2
 1. Extend the `mazerunner` even further
     * `mazerunner loop` should enter a loop where the script is listening for input.
-    * `mazerunner` should automatically init a new game and present the maps, for example:
+    * `mazerunner` should automatically init a new game and present the maps.
-    ```sh
-    1. maze-of-doom
-    2. simple-maze
-    Choose map:
-    ```
+    * Choose map and enter the maze
     * Then `mazerunner` should listen on `north, south, west, east and done (to quit)`

 ## Optional assignment
 1. Make the script automatically start the server when initiated

-An example:
+Example of part 2 with optional assignment:
 [![asciicast](https://asciinema.org/a/c8u2zbu69jxjdro8wlxxyip5o.png)](https://asciinema.org/a/c8u2zbu69jxjdro8wlxxyip5o)